Updated Jan 2018

 Portals is an odd project.
 It grew out of another project and didn’t fit conventional academic forms of publishing well (too long for a journal, on the short side for a book) and spanned fields to an extent that I wasn’t sure what journal would be a good fit.
 There are certainly titles distributed online that could have coped with its length, but the benefit of publishing in these outlets seemed limited.

 The book is about a state of the moment topic that had little existing theorization and was rapidly evolving.
-Anything I wrote would have to been problematically dated by the year duration—at minimum—required to work through a conventional book publisher.
-(I’ll update here once it has been out a year to appraise how it stands up).
+Anything I wrote would have been problematically dated by the year duration—at minimum—required to work through a conventional book publisher.
+(2018: There's not a ton different.
+Seeso is gone, but it was just an example).
 Such “developing” contexts are usually first fleshed out with case studies.
 Portals offers general frameworks and lines of analyses that I believed could be helpful for those working on such case examinations.
 What I had to offer was meant to be provocative—to create a starting point for conversations of either a foundation or a site of disagreement.

 I chose the self-publishing route because it matched the needs of the project and, let’s be clear, because I am a full professor at a university that doesn’t have any type of RAE scheme that will necessarily afford this book less value because I self-published.
 I was not certain how, and if, this book would be regarded in terms of my “career” or issues like merit pay increases.
 I believed my existing publishing record made Portals likely to have little negative implications for my career.
 Though not without risk—the risks seemed minimal.